-A dermatologist recommended that I used this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
-It's super-mild and makes a great, simple, daily moisturiser for all skin types.
+A dermatologist recommended that I use this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
+It's super mild and makes a great, simple, daily moisturiser for all skin types.

 La Roche-Posay Thermal Spring Water (£7)

 Alongside their impeccable taste in beauty and fashion, the French are famous for something else: wine.
-And although Caudalie isn't a brand that bottle vino, they do take inspiration from the same key ingredient: grapes.
+And although Caudalie isn't a brand that bottles vino, it does take inspiration from the same key ingredient, grapes.
 Founded in 1995 by a husband-and-wife duo, Caudalie is one of the first French skincare brands that I remember getting into.
 In fact, I have vivid memories of trawling Parisian pharmacies to get my hands on the cult Beauty Elixir (£32) after beauty insiders raved about its glow-giving skin benefits.